hkupty/impromptu.nvim/docs/index.md

-    options = "A list of options to be printed by `ask` prompt, as string elements", window_ops = "Geometry information about the window" }, expected_behavior = "Should process the options in a way to return a grid", returns = "A grid, as a table of columns (which are tables of the options)."
+    options = "A list of options to be printed by `ask` prompt, as string elements", window_ops = "Geometry information about the window" }, expected_behavior = "Should process the options in a way to return a grid.
+Any padding or change to option str should happen here.", returns = "A grid, as a table of columns (which are tables of the options)."
 }
 ```